-This is how Ravenscroft School looked in 1972, right after the seniors complex was built.
-It had remained virtually unchanged since my days there in the 1950s.
+This is how Ravenscroft School looked in 1972, right after the Glenwood Towers seniors apartment building was built.
+It had remained virtually unchanged since my school days there in the late 1950s.
 The buildings were converted to office use shortly after this photo was taken.
 Below is the view today.

-Last week I attended the Blogger Bash hosted by Ginny Skalski and Wayne Sutton at the Edge Office over on Glenwood Avenue.
-Afterwards, John Morris and I stopped in at a nondescript bar on Tucker Street around the corner from Solas.
-As we were sitting on the outdoor deck sipping our brew, engaged in heady conversation, John asked me if I remembered Glenwood South when it was primarily a commercial and industrial area.
+As we were sitting on the outdoor deck sipping our brew, engaged in heady conversation, John asked me if I remembered Glenwood South when the strip was primarily a commercial and industrial area.
 (He relocated to Raleigh just four years ago, so he knows the area only as the entertainment district it has become in recent years.)

 During the mid-1950s, Glenwood Ave. from Tucker south to Hillsboro Street, had begun transitioning from residential to commercial.
 Businesses such as auto garages, tire shops, upholsterers, plumbers and typewriter and TV repair shops occupied the storefronts along the street.